 - Adjustable Infant Baby Wrap.
 Your baby won’t be able to wiggle free from it and you may have less of a headache too because you won’t have to perfect your swaddle wrap techniques.
 I used a swaddle similar to this one and used it quite often.
 We did go back and forth between the large swaddle and the wrap, in the end we probably did use the wrap more ..
 BUT, I am still using the muslin swaddle to this day as a light blanket in my day bag and around the apartment.
 It’s great when I can keep on using an item in different ways through different phases of my baby’s life.
 Especially since she is growing so quickly, it’s easy to throw a lot of money away on items only used once, or sometimes not at all.

-- night light/noise machine : I wouldn’t necessarily call a must have, but I found it very helpful.
-There are many noise machines out there, many I found barely gave off any noise!
-We were given this one from Skip Hop as a gift and it was the best one we found.
-Not only was it a noise machine but it worked as a night light and created really cute stars on the ceiling that can be positioned right above the crib.
+- night light : I wouldn’t necessarily call a must have, but I found it very helpful.
+A night light that created really cute stars on the ceiling that can be positioned right above the crib.
 I even found myself gazing up at it at night when I went to bed.
 In fact, I missed it when we moved Teagan to her own room!
-Again, here is a product that gave us three uses in one and as a bonus, it is super cute.
-Win Win.
+Here is a great one we found on amazon.

 TRAVEL / TRANSPORT